ufal/neuralmonkey/docs/source/visualization.rst

 Visualization
 =============

-Logbook
+LogBook
 -------

-_Neural Monkey LogBook_ is a simple web application for preview the outputs of the experiments in the browser.
+*Neural Monkey LogBook* is a simple web application for preview the outputs of the experiments in the browser.

 The experiment data are stored in a directory structure, where each experiment